-Dr. Beverley Rilett, project director, is a lecturer and research assistant professor at the University of Nebraska-Lincoln who specializes in nineteenth-century literature and culture, biography, and digital humanities.
+Dr. Beverley Rilett, project director, is a research assistant professor and lecturer at the University of Nebraska-Lincoln who specializes in nineteenth-century literature and culture, biography, and digital humanities.
 She recently edited British Poetry of the Long Nineteenth Century: A Selection for College Students (2017), and is currently completing a revisionist biography of George Eliot.
 She has been an advisor to 12 UCARE (Undergraduate Creative Arts and Research Experience) students to date.

-Rachel Gordon is a junior English and political science double major at the University of Nebraska-Lincoln.
+Gordon, Rachel is a senior English and political science double major and human rights minor at the University of Nebraska-Lincoln.
 She currently works as the website developer for the project.
-She and the team recently presented at the European Studies Conference at the University of Nebraska-Omaha in October 2017 and is preparing to present on George Eliot's transatlantic relationships in 2018.
+She presented "Design Considerations and Options for Web Development" at the European Studies Conference at the University of Nebraska-Omaha in October 2017 and is preparing to present on George Eliot's transatlantic relationships in 2018.

 Past Student Workers

-Rosamond Thalken, 2016-2017; digitization and transcription, project presentation
+Rosamond Thalken, 2016-17; digitization and transcription, conference and poster presentation